Alexander Bukirev: Biography

 From 1946 to 1951, he served as a rector at Perm University.
 In 1951, he became an associate professor at the Department of Vertebrate Zoology.
 From 1955 to 1956, he served as dean of the Faculty of Biology.
 In 1962, he was awarded the academic title of Professor.

-He was one of the founders of the direction in ichthyology at Perm University that focused on the study of fish resources and fish variability.
+Bukirev was one of the founders of the direction in ichthyology at Perm University that focused on the study of fish resources and fish variability.
 He discovered previously unknown brook trout in the Middle Kama.
 Moreover, he published 20 scientific papers.
 Bukirev systematized the fish of the river Upper Kama, several other lakes, and the river Irtysh.